markqvist/Reticulum/README.md

 All tools, including `rnx` and `rncp`, work reliably and well even over very low-bandwidth links like LoRa or Packet Radio.

-## Current Status
-Reticulum should currently be considered beta software.
-All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored.
-There will be bugs.
-The API and wire-format can be considered relatively stable at the moment, but could change if warranted.

 ## Supported interface types and devices

 Reticulum implements a range of generalised interface types that covers most of the communications hardware that Reticulum can run over.
 If your hardware is not supported, it's relatively simple to implement an interface class.
 I will gratefully accept pull requests for custom interfaces if they are generally useful.